Last Updated on December 30, 2022 by Andrew Pirie

 As a newcomer from Bacolod, Joebert beat the country’s more established jumpers, Ernie Candelario, Raphie Pilaspilas, and Pacifico Tolentino at the National Games in Cebu in 1997; the youngster caught the eye of PATAFA.

 Joebert Delicano established himself as the country’s best jumper, often beating the upcoming Henry Dagmil.
 Paving the way and challenging Dagmil was what Grover brought to the sport.
-And in true sportsman, it was first to shake his rival Henry’s hand when Dagmil broke the 68-year-old Nino Ramirez record (1936).
+And in true sportsman, it was the first to shake his rival Henry’s hand when Dagmil broke the 68-year-old Nino Ramirez record (1936).
 He handled his first defeat by a local in 7 years showing extreme dignity and composure.

 This also saw the changing of the guard as Dagmil would overshadow Grover as the country’s best jumper.
-Most athletes in the situation of defeat may have quit at this stage.
+Most athletes in a situation of defeat may have quit at this stage.
 However, Grover would play second fiddle to Dagmil.
 But he would have a surprise win over Dagmil at the 2009 SEA Games, finally improving his best leap to 7.74m.

 A good friend to all who live the spirit of the team.
 Grover, who is currently an assistant coach at FEU, will continue contributing to the sport he loves.
-But will now pass the torch onto the next generation.
+But will now pass the torch on to the next generation.

 Joebert Delicano is currently helping National jumps medalist Janry Ubas and National Junior High Jumper Keith Quilo at FEU to achieve their goals.
-Grover is a Level 1 IAAwhoh, having attended a unique ar in Korea to further his skills and a Level 2 PATAFA coach.
+Grover is a Level 1 IAAwhoh, having attended a unique ar in Korea to further his skills, and a Level 2 PATAFA coach.

 Another Bacolod Athlete Jerry Belibestre ended up breaking Joebert’s Junior Record in Long Jump.
 Officially at the 2017 National Open in Ilagan.

-And Mark Harry Diones broke his senior record in Triple Jump twice.
+And Mark Harry Diones broke his senior record in the Triple Jump twice.
 To this day, though, Grover still has the National Junior Record in Triple Jump.
 He is currently a National Coach with PATAFA.